sanskrit/raw_etexts_english/blogs/manasataramgini/2007/01/2007-01-13_the-divakirtya-samans.md

 AbhrAja: araNyegeya gAnaM 6.1.6
 It is composed on the lyric: RV 8.44.16
-agnir mUrdhA divaH kakut patiH pR^ithivyA ayaM | apAM retAMsi jinvati
+agnir mUrdhA divaH kakut patiH pR^ithivyA ayam | apAM retAMsi jinvati
 ||
 agni is the head and the axis of heaven, the lord of this earth.
 He makes the seed of water successful.